verifykit/verifykit-sdk-php/README.md

 $lang = 'en'; // Language of end user.
 Default value is 'en' (English).
 This parameter is not required.

 // We can give both deeplink and qrCode in response to the start request.
-If you sent qrCode parameter as (bool)true, you can see that you have received a base64 qrCode.
+If you send qrCode parameter as (bool)true, you can see that you have received a base64 qrCode.
 By showing this qrCode to users coming from desktop browsers, you can make it easier to verify.
 // We recommend that you do not send qrCode parameter as (bool)true for requests from mobile applications or mobile browsers.
-You should use deeplink for this platforms.
+You should use deeplink for these platforms.
 // This two parameters cannot be (bool)true at the same time.
 If you send both (bool)true at the same time, we will only give the deeplink in the response.
 // Default value is true for deeplink, and false for qrCode.
-This parameters are not required.
+These parameters are not required.
 $deeplink = true;
 $qrCode = false;